FuleChi/Digital-marketing-campaign/content/pages/info.md

       According to Roger James Hamilton's Wealth dynamics system, I belong to the MECHANIC wealth profile.
 Like Mark Zuckerberg and Jeff Bezos, Mechanics are the best at completing things.
 We are high on Steel and Dynamo energy.

       As perfectionists we sometimes seem to take longer to get things done.
-Our flow comes from simplifying complex solutions into predicatable systems.
+Our flow comes from simplifying complex solutions into predictable systems.

       Consecutively, I am a STEEL genius, characteristic trait of attention to detail, like Warren Buffett and Henry Ford.
 Our natural vision is Clarity, that is,

       asking the question “How?” !
-Clarity is related to the detail of vision. it can see in black and white, and can pick up detail that others will miss.
+Clarity is related to the detail of vision.
+      It can see in black and white, and can pick up detail that others will miss.
     media:
       type: ImageBlock